York Wednesday Wheelers

 Harrogate Wheel Easy.
 One of the larger groups in the area with several grades of regular ride.

-List of apps and webpages for route planning and recording
+Apps and webpages for route planning and recording

 When planning a route these know where cyclists go and use this intelligence to help plan and modify routes for you.
 In all cases routes can be saved in the open, GPX format that can be used with Garmin and other cycling SatNavs.

-Bikemap (app and website, details here) Excellent maps, easy to share (see our very own WW BikeMap routes).
-I have heard tell that they are not so easy to modify?
+Bikemap (app and website, details here).
+Excellent maps but many features, including the ability to download routes, require a premium plan (e.g. €39 p.a.) including , easy to share (see our very own WW BikeMap routes).
 Most features free, premium plan (needed for off line use)